 We only consider the salts dissolved in the water, because they are directly related to calcified pipes or machines.

 Merus increases the solubility considerably.
 If the water has more „solution“ capacity, then it is also able to dissolve more calcium carbonates.
 Can therefore break down scale or lime in pipes and machines.

 And the amazing thing is that it works even at very high temperatures.
 For example in water boilers or even in steam generators.
 In the oil & gas industry we work successfully with temperatures of 400°C.

 Customers report that they need less coffee powder or less detergent to achieve the same cleanliness of laundry or taste of coffee.
 Such statements can easily be dismissed as subjective.
 One can argue a customer only saves washing powder because he now pays attention to it and has previously overdosed.

 But in some areas we have measurable facts.

-- Farmers in the Midwest of the USA need significantly less fertilizer to achieve the same yield.
+- Farmers in Canada in the USA need significantly less pesticide and fertilizer to achieve the same results as before.